layoutBox/PinLayout/README.md

 ## PinLayout principles and philosophy <a name="introduction"></a>

 * Manual layouting (doesn't rely on auto layout).
 * PinLayout exist to be simple and fast as possible!
-In fact it is fast as manual layouting.
+In fact, it is fast as manual layouting.
 See [performance results below.](#performance)
 * Full control: You're in the middle of the layout process, no magic black box.
-	* You can add conditions (if/switch/guard/...) related to device orientation, device type, traitCollection, animations, ...
+	* You can add conditions (if/switch/guard/...) related to the device orientation, device type, traitCollection, animations, ...
 	* You can add iterations and enumerations (for/while/forEach/...)
 * Layout one view at a time.
 Make it simple to code and debug.
 * Concise syntax.
 Layout most views using a single line.
-* Support lef to right (LTR) and right to left (RTL) languages.
+* Support left to right (LTR) and right to left (RTL) languages.

 * Stateless
 	* PinLayout doesn’t add any stored properties to UIViews.
 It simply computes the UIView.frame property, one view at a time.